Empower Your Practice

 If someone says "I've had this terrible headache for three days and I threw up twice yesterday," the system might document "Patient reports severe headache x3 days with associated nausea and vomiting."

-Abridge automatically generates SOAP notes organised into standard sections: subjective complaints, objective findings, assessment, and plan.
+Abridge automatically generates SOAP notes organized into standard sections: subjective complaints, objective findings, assessment, and plan.
 The platform also suggests relevant ICD-10 diagnostic codes and flags items that might support specific billing levels.
-This coding assistance particularly benefits practices focused on optimising reimbursement, though UK private practices using their own fee schedules gain less value from this feature than US providers billing insurance.
+This coding assistance particularly benefits practices focused on optimizing reimbursement.

 The ambient AI approach means doctors don't need to pause consultations to type or dictate.
 The tool captures everything passively, running in the background on a smartphone or tablet.
 After the consultation, clinicians receive a draft note within minutes.
 They review it, make any necessary corrections, and approve it for inclusion in the patient record.